rogerbf/tor-commander/README.md

 ## commands

-To simplify command construction there are a few helpers available in the exported `commands` object.
+To simplify command construction there are a few helpers available on the exported `commands` object.

 ### api